 describe

 This selector locates all sibling elements following a specified element.
-Applying this selector to the example above will apply to both p tags.
-Of course, if there is a p element that appears before h1, that p element will not be matched.
+Applying this selector to the example above will work for both p tags.
+Of course, if a p element appears before h1, that p element will not be matched.